Sign In Forgot Password

 The Early Childhood High Holy Days Program is available for children 18 months to 4 years whose parents/guardians are attending the 9:00am services on Rosh Hashanah (Thursday, October 3) and / or Yom Kippur (Saturday, October 12).
 Parents/guardians must remain in the building while their children attend the program.
 If you do not have tickets for the adult service, you may contact the Temple office to inquire.

-To register for either or both sessions of the Early Childhood High Holy Day programming, please submit by Friday, September 27th.
+To register for either or both sessions of the Early Childhood High Holy Day programming, please submit by Wednesday, September 25.

-The sessions will be available on Zoom and the links were sent in Kol Sinai.
+The sessions will be available on Zoom and the links and Password were sent in Kol Sinai.
 You can gather in person on the third floor at Temple Sinai to watch with others if you choose.

 Click here to get to know some of the special melodies we will be singing together these High Holy Days!